-Sean: I also think, in terms of being a commentary on horror movies, this movie also acknowledges an unspoken sexual tension between final girls and the men that are trying to kill them.
+Sean: I also think, in terms of being a commentary on horror movies, this movie also acknowledges the sexual tension between final girls and the men that are trying to kill them.

 Kristine: I agree with that, too.
 Ricky tells Marina several times he will kill her, despite ostensibly being there to win her over.